 1. The Authority will engage a third-party financial advisor for all interest rate hedges entered into by the Authority, irrespective of whether any such hedge is acquired through a direct negotiation with the provider or procured through a competitive bidding process.
 In all cases, the Authority will obtain appropriate certifications from its financial advisor and/or the provider to establish the fair market value of the swap.
+The

-The Authority will consult with Bond Counsel with respect to all interest rate hedging transactions related to an outstanding or prospective issue of Tax-Advantaged Obligations prior to the date on which the interest rate hedging transaction is either entered into or modified.
+Authority will consult with Bond Counsel with respect to all interest rate hedging transactions related to an outstanding or prospective issue of Tax-Advantaged Obligations prior to the date on which the interest rate hedging transaction is either entered into or modified.

-2. In October 2003, in connection with the issuance of the Series 2003C Bonds, the Authority entered into interest rate exchange agreements (the "2003 Swaps"), which consisted of six interest-rate exchange agreements with three counterparties, with an original aggregate notional amount of \$400 million.
+- 2. In October 2003, in connection with the issuance of the Series 2003C Bonds, the Authority entered into interest rate exchange agreements (the "2003 Swaps"), which consisted of six interest-rate exchange agreements with three counterparties, with an original aggregate notional amount of \$400 million.
 The Authority executed the 2003 Swaps for the purpose of hedging its variable debt risks.
-As stated in Paragraph C of Section IV, the Tax-Exempt Series 2013 Bonds, among other things, refunded the Series 2003C Bonds.
-In connection with such refunding for Federal income tax purposes, the 2003 Swaps were deemed terminated and the deemed termination payments are taken into account as additional payments on the Tax-Exempt Series 2013 Bonds in accordance with the Federal Tax Rules.
+As described in EXHIBIT D, the Tax-Exempt Series 2013 Bonds, among other things, refunded the Series 2003C Bonds.
+In connection with such refunding for Federal income tax purposes, the 2003 Swaps were deemed terminated and the deemed termination payments are taken into account as additional payments on the Tax-Exempt Series 2013 Bonds in accordance with the Federal Tax Rules. - 3.
+In August 2019, in connection with the issuance of the 2019DE Bonds, the Authority amended the 2003 Swaps (the "2019 Swaps"), which consisted of six interestrate exchange agreements with three counterparties, with an original aggregate notional amount of \$342,125,000.
+The Authority executed the 2019 Swaps for the purpose of hedging its variable debt risks and integrated the 2019 Swaps with the 2019DE Bonds.